Please ensure Javascript is enabled for purposes of website accessibility

 Permits and Building Inspector

-Contact the Building Inspector at [email protected] or call (763) 509-5430 with permit requests or use the following link to find permits for remodels, any permits that do not affect the footprint of the existing structures, mechanical permits, plumbing and sewer. https://www.plymouthmn.gov/departments/community-economic-development/permits-inspections/city-of-medicine-lake
+Contact the Building Inspector at [email protected] or call (763) 509-5430 with permit requests/status or use the following link to find permits for remodels, any permits that do not affect the footprint of the existing structures, mechanical permits, plumbing and sewer. https://www.plymouthmn.gov/departments/community-economic-development/permits-inspections/city-of-medicine-lake

 Electrical Permits and Inspections